dustin10/VichUploaderBundle/UPGRADE.md

 # Upgrading from v2.1 to v2.2

 * The signature of `StorageInterface::resolveStream` method was changed.
-Nullable value of parameters `$fieldName`.
+The $fieldName parameter is now nullable.

 # Upgrading from v2.0 to v2.1